mromundset/Scandinavian_Flavor_Networks_Overview/README.md

-# Scandinavian Flavor Networks Research (Under Professor Tangherlini, UC Berkeley)
+# Scandinavian Flavor Networks (u.
+Professor Tangherlini, UC Berkeley)

 > **Note:** This repository is for showcasing the research workflow and technologies used.
 > The actual code, data, and trained models are private due to research and IP restrictions.